againh3x/ECGcardiomyopathy/README.md

 ### Key ECG Findings

-**HCM vs. DCM:** Both DCM subtypes exhibited lower QRS amplitudes (especially DCM-I in precordial leads) and right-posterior ventricular gradient orientation.
+Both DCM subtypes exhibited lower QRS amplitudes (especially DCM-I in precordial leads) and right-posterior ventricular gradient orientation.
 HCM had higher amplitudes, more spatially complex and larger T-loops, and preserved leftward ventricular gradient orientation closer to normal ECGs.

-**HOCM vs. HNCM:** HOCM showed stronger leftward electrical activity (higher R/S ratios in all left-lateral and inferior leads) and more dipolar, or planar, QRS loops.
+HOCM showed stronger leftward electrical activity (higher R/S ratios in all left-lateral and inferior leads) and more dipolar, or planar, QRS loops.
 HNCM had higher non-dipolar QRS energy, which can suggest more spatially dispersed depolarization, and had a wider angle between the first QRS and T eigenvectors.

 ### Classification Performance